DOH: Recent mpox cases in PH still from mild, self-limiting variant - The Filipino Times

-All recently reported mpox cases in the country were caused by a milder strain of the virus, the Department of Health (DOH) clarified.
+All recently reported mpox cases in the country were caused by a milder strain of the virus, the Department of Health (DOH) clarified on Friday, May 30.

 “There are LGUs reporting mpox, but I have to declare, all of them are mpox clade II,” said Health Secretary Ted Herbosa, referring to the same variant that caused confirmed cases in 2023 and 2024.
 He described this strain as “very mild and self-limiting.”